TheJacksonLaboratory/FunDataR/1_R_primer/lesson3.md

 So the direction of auto-conversion is `logical -> integer -> numeric -> character`.
-  If any type is combined with any second type that lies to the right of the first type in the series, the first type is converted to the second type.
+  If any type is combined with any second type that lies to the right of the first type in the series, the type on the left in the series is converted to the type that lies further to the right.
 The conversions are pretty sensible for the most part, as was demo'd in the previous code block.

 But what about converting types in the opposite direction?
 Turns out that is possible too, using the `as.<type>()` series of functions:

 ```
 str(x <- list(logical=T, integer=1L, numeric=1, character="1"))